Engagement Rings and Jewellery Repairs

 Establish a reasonable price range before you get started – and try to stick to it!
 When you buy a pre-made ring, the price tag is right in front of you, but it’s not as straightforward with customised pieces.

-Materials, design, intricacy and adjustments will all affect the overall cost and your jeweller will be able to advise on ways to impact your budget without compromising on quality.
+Materials, design, intricacy, and adjustments will all affect the overall cost, and your jeweller can advise on ways to impact your budget without compromising quality.

 3. Look for inspiration

-Most of our customers come to us with an idea that’s inspired from a ring they’ve already seen, whether in a shop window, on a celebrity or on one of their family members.
-Some ideas about what you like makes the process easier than a blank slate would, so browse jewellery stores to figure out what you like.
+Most of our customers come to us with an idea inspired by a ring they’ve already seen, whether in a shop window, on a celebrity, or one of their family members.
+Some ideas about what you like make the process easier than a blank slate, so browse jewellery stores to figure out what you like.

-The beauty of customisation is that you can combine elements of more than one ring.
-So, if you adore the idea of a three stone engagement ring, but want to update it with a different gemstone, you can do that.
-Your jeweller will be able to offer their expertise to find creative ways to seamlessly blend elements to build that beautiful final design.
+The beauty of customisation is combining elements of more than one ring.
+So, if you adore the idea of a three-stone engagement ring but want to update it with a different gemstone, you can do that.
+Your jeweller will be able to offer their expertise to find creative ways to blend elements to build that beautiful final design seamlessly.

 4. Choose the style

 From the classical to the modern and some unique twists, choose a style that draws you in and will bring you joy for a lifetime.
-The first hurdle is considering how you want to arrange the stones, if you’ll have any.
+The first hurdle is considering how you want to arrange the stones if you have any.
 The most common styles are:

 • Solitaire